Timeline of tuition fees in the United Kingdom: Maintenance grants in Wales

-Maintenance grants, initially up to £1,500 were re-introduced by the Welsh Government in 2002 in a move that was, at the time, seen to put pressure on the United Kingdom government who still favoured the use of student loans.
+Maintenance grants, initially up to £1,500 were re-introduced by the Welsh Assembly in 2002 in a move that was, at the time, seen to put pressure on the United Kingdom government who still favoured the use of student loans.
 The Welsh education secretary, Labour's Jane Davidson, said that £41 million had been ring-fenced for less well off families meaning that up to 250,000 Welsh students would be eligible for a means-tested grant of up to £1,500.
 Welsh students studying outside Wales would also still be eligible for the grants if studying within the United Kingdom.
-Students from the rest of the United Kingdom or the European Union however would not be eligible for assistance from the Welsh Government if studying in Wales.
+Students from the rest of the United Kingdom or the European Union however would not be eligible for assistance from the Welsh Assembly if studying in Wales.
 At the time the National Union of Students president Owain James welcomed the move saying "this is a great victory for Welsh students....
 Maintenance grants are crucial to keep students in education."
 Speaking about the re-introduction of maintenance grants, the Conservatives education spokesperson Jonathon Morgan said that Labour had performed a U-turn and said that the party should apologise for introducing tuition fees in the first place.
 The maximum maintenance grant provided by the Welsh Assembly has since risen to over £5000.